 1. Expensive jewelry

-Even if you’re going on a five-star cruise, leave your expensive jewelry, including watches, at home because travelers are just asking for it when they wear their flashy stuff.
-In fact, I always recommend that women turn their engagement rings around, when traveling through local markets and train stations, so that stones of the ring are facing their palm.
+Even if you’re going on a five-star cruise, leave your expensive jewelry, including watches, at home.
+Don’t flaunt flashy stuff.
+In fact, I even recommend that women turn their engagement rings around, when traveling through local markets and train stations, so that the stones of the ring are facing their palm.
 If you do insist on bringing expensive jewelry for a special occasion like a fancy wedding, then carry it on the plane with you; don’t check it!
 And don’t wear it out on the town every day.
-I would suggest leaving your valuables in a safety deposit box at the front desk of a hotel or cruise ship or in a safe.
+I would suggest leaving your valuables in a safety deposit box at the front desk of a hotel or cruise ship, or in a safe.

 2. Travel iron

 No one likes wrinkled clothes but chances are that wherever you’re going, they’ll have an iron.
-And if they don’t, like on a cruise ship, where irons are considered a fire hazard, there are other ways to get wrinkles out of your clothing.
+And if they don’t, like on a cruise ship, where irons are a fire hazard, there are other ways to get wrinkles out of your clothing.
 My favorite trick: Hang your clothes in the bathroom when you’re taking a hot shower.
-The heat will usually steam the wrinkles right out!
-Or, I’m also a fan of packing wrinkle-free clothing so I don’t even need to worry about ironing.
+The heat will usually steam the wrinkles out.
+I’m also a fan of packing wrinkle-free clothing so I don’t even need to worry about ironing.
 You can also pack a small, travel-sized bottle of anti-wrinkle spray, which is far smaller and lighter than an iron.